JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/apptainer/README.md

 ## Notes

 - The SIF file contains all necessary dependencies
-- Network ports and filesystem access are automatically handled by Apptainer
+- Network ports are accessed directly from the host (no network isolation)
+- No root privileges required to run the container
 - The SIF file is portable and can be moved to other systems with Apptainer installed
-- No root privileges are required to run the container
-- Make sure you have proper authentication if pulling from a private registry
+- Make sure you have access to Docker Hub to pull the image

+## HPC Environment Notes
+- Designed to work in unprivileged HPC environments
+- No special network configuration required
+- Works with standard user permissions
+- Compatible with job scheduler environments (Slurm, PBS, etc.)
+- Uses standard TCP/IP networking available on compute nodes